UniversalDependencies/docs/_u-dep/foreign.md

 shortdef: 'foreign words'
 ---

-## foreign: foreign words
+## {{ page.title }}: {{ page.shortdef }}

-We use *foreign* to label sequences of foreign words.
+We use `foreign` to label sequences of foreign words.
 These are given a linear analysis: the head is the first token in the foreign phrase.

-*foreign* does not apply to loanwords or to foreign [names](name).
+`foreign` does not apply to loanwords or to foreign [names](name).
 It applies to quoted foreign text incorporated in a sentence/discourse of the host language (unless we want to and know how to annotate the internal structure according to the syntax of the foreign language).

 ~~~ sdparse
 I guess that c' est la vie